eighthjouster/androidvilleapp/README.md

 ===================

 Next up:
- - You should put the server somewhere (linode?)
-   - Then update the urls in the app.

  - Create the custom view and place arbitrary houses in it.

  - Then, get the house information from the API.